 F. Other Metals report an error back to top

 Russia produces 17% of the world's nickel (used in making stainless steel and the batteries used in many hybrid cars).
 Russia also produces 41% of the world's palladium (used in everything from catalytic converters to electronics to dental equipment), 8% of the world's cobalt (essential in the construction of space craft and turbine engines), 9% of all boron (used in the manufacture of glass and ceramic), 4% of all cadmium (household batteries), and 5% of all tungsten (light bulbs, electronics, heating equipment).

 Norilsk Nickel is one of Russia's largest mining and metals companies.
 It controls the majority of Russia's nickel, copper, and palladium production, and faces only fractured competition from within Russia.
 It produced 300,000 tons of nickel in 2012 alone.
 Norilsk Nickel is owned by the conglomerate Interros Holding, headed by Russian billionaire Vladimir Potanin.
 Its fate has long been undecided, however.
 In 2006, it was rumored that it may be merged with Alrosa, Russia's diamond monopoly in a move some analysts say may be the beginning of a state-controlled mining monopoly.
 That move never happened.
 Now, Rusal, Russia's number-one aluminum producer, is poised to buy a blocking share of the company.
 Investors are wondering, however, just how advantageous the move will be for either company.

 Mechel, primarily a steel producer, also produces nickel (about 5% of Russian production).

 UfaleiNikel is also often listed as major producer, though its production of 10,700 tons per year is dwarfed by Norilsk's production.

-Two companies that are often listed as "major competitors" for copper production: UGMK, and Russian Copper Company (no website).
+Two companies that are often listed as "major competitors" for copper production: UGMK, and Russian Copper Company.

 G. Titanium and Magnesium report an error back to top